 The Smart Forecaster

-For forecasting/demand planning, she outlines a traditional “hold out” test in which 2012-2016 data are provided to software vendors and 2017 is held out for later comparison against forecasts provided by competing vendors.
+To test software solutions via a series of empirical competition can be a considerable option.
+For forecasting / demand planning, a traditional “hold out” test in which 2014-2018 data are provided to software vendors and 2019 is held out for later comparison against forecasts provided by competing vendors.
 The company then measures forecast error and bias.
 This approach is advocated nearly universally for assessing forecast accuracy.
 It’s a good way to assess monthly or weekly forecast accuracy, but it is minimally useful if you have a different objective: Optimizing inventory.

 In our last blog, we discussed how to pick a targeted service level.
 We indicated that just because you set a target (or a system recommends a target) doesn’t mean you’ll actually achieve the target.
 The right way to measure accuracy if you are interested in optimizing stock levels is to focus on the accuracy of the service level projection.
 This will account for both lead time demand and safety stock.